Michael Gibson (musician): Work

 Gibson also worked on motion pictures, including Merchant Ivory's Roseland (1976), for which he composed, arranged and orchestrated, and Robert Benton's thriller Still of the Night (1982), orchestrating Kander's score.
 He orchestrated solo shows for dancers and performers, including Liza Minnelli, and, with Jonathan Tunick, the 1993 musical revue, A Grand Night for Singing.
 Film Reference has a more complete list.

 Gibson was known for a big, jazzy musical sound with plenty of brass, which dancers love.
 His last venture was All Shook Up (2005), which he co-orchestrated with Stephen Oremus.

-Gibson’s wife donated his archive to the New York Public Library in 2006.
+Gibson's wife donated his archive to the New York Public Library for the Performing Arts in 2006.

 Personal life

 Gibson was born and raised in Wilmington, Delaware and attended Harvard University for two years before transferring to the Berklee College of Music in Boston, Massachusetts to study music composition and theory.
 He was also a licensed pilot, and he and Larry Blank flew together.

 Gibson died in Dover, New Jersey in July 2005 after a lengthy battle with cancer.
 He was survived by his wife of 21 years, Ellen, and son Andrew.